equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 ...or: There is no shame in not automating everything via a cool hosted tools.

-[Quay.io](https://quay.io/) is Docker image repo (similar like [Docker Hub](https://hub.docker.com/)) where you can store your docker images or configure automatic built of docker images when you push to certain Github branches.
-For example in my current role there was a configured Github push trigger on branch `heads/live-*` (e.g. `live-20151221_0001`) to automatically build the image.
-After build is done I'll just use this image to deploy to the server (Heroku, AWS ElasticBeanstalk, DigitalOcean,...) via [CodeShip](https://codeship.com/), [Circle CI](https://circleci.com) or other hosted CI+deployment tool, or directly from your laptop.
+[Quay.io](https://quay.io/) is Docker image repo (similar like [Docker Hub](https://hub.docker.com/)) where you can store your docker images or configure automated build of docker images when you push to certain Github branches.
+For example in my current role there was a configured Github push trigger on branch `heads/live-*` (e.g. `live-20151221_0001`) to build the image.
+After build is done I'll just use this image to deploy to the server (Heroku, AWS ElasticBeanstalk, DigitalOcean,...) via [CodeShip](https://codeship.com/), [Circle CI](https://circleci.com) or other hosted CI+deployment tool, or directly from my laptop.

 First of all don't get me wrong, I really enjoyed Quay.io and ideas behind it + I'm a huge fan of any automation that could be done outside of my